-Today we know much more about the ACF than we did in 2018, when it was conserved.
-This plan draws upon the large bank of research3 – much not available when the ACF’s first management plan was published – describing how to avoid the conflicts and negative impacts that even seemingly benign human activities can bring to the forest and its users and inhabitants.
+Through this process, today we know much more about the ACF and residents’ desires than we did in 2018, when the forest was conserved.
+This plan draws upon the large bank of research – much of which was not available when the ACF’s first management plan was published – describing how to avoid the conflicts and negative impacts that even seemingly benign human activities can bring to the forest and its users and inhabitants.

 For example, the plan designates two distinct and complementary management areas within the ACF.
-Described in more detail below, each has its own focus and yet together they help to ensure the long-term conservation of the features that give the ACF such tremendous value to our community and beyond.
+Described in more detail below.
+Each has its own focus and yet together they help to ensure the long-term conservation of the features that give the ACF such tremendous value to our community and beyond.

 A Comprehensive View